 Annual plants are those that are not hardy enough to survive year-round in certain climates; they will die with the onset of cold weather.
 (In warm climates, however, they may act as perennials).
 These plants are excellent candidates for overwintering indoors:

 - Flowering kale

 Before frost threatens your annual plants, get them ready for their vacation indoors.
 Here’s how to do it.

 - Dig up the plants you wish to save or remove them from their pots.
 Be careful not to damage the root systems.
 You can cut large plants to a more manageable size but never remove more than 2/3 of the plant’s crown and roots.

 - Rinse the roots.
 Use a garden hose and a gentle spray setting on the nozzle to rinse the roots.
 This will help get rid of insects or eggs residing there.

 - Repot the plants into a clean container with good drainage.
 Use dampened, new potting soil – either a commercial mix or a recipe of two parts loam, one part compost, one part perlite, and one part coir (coconut fiber).

-It is best if you can bring the plants into a cooler room, preferably with north-facing windows, for a week or two.
-It will help acclimatize them to your home, as well as keep them quarantined from other plants so you can monitor for evidence of insects on the foliage.
+It is best to bring the plants into a cooler room, preferably with north-facing windows, for a week or two.
+This will help the plants acclimatize to your home and also keep them isolated from other plants so that you can monitor for any evidence of insects on the foliage.

 Typical pests include fungus gnats and aphids.
 Use yellow sticky tape traps to effectively capture them.
 As well, do not overwater—fungus gnats, in particular, love wet soil.